alexechoi/british-airways-py/README.md

 - Fetch the **cheapest round-trip flights** for a region and origin airport.
 - Retrieve **monthly pricing data** for a specific route and trip length.
 - Fetch **calendar-based pricing data** for specific months, showing daily flight prices.
+- Retrieve **specific round-trip flight details** for a given departure and return date.

 ---